-California sues Trump over his unlawful use of tariffs — again
+California Sues Trump Over His Unlawful Use of Tariffs — Again

 “American consumers and business owners have made it clear they do not want tariffs, yet President Trump has tried over and over again to implement them.
 This time, the President is attempting to use an obscure law as a tool for his tariffs, and is yet again, going about it illegally,” said Attorney General Bonta.
 “This is not new terrain for California, but it is exasperating.
 Why is President Trump — who ran on the promise of making life more affordable for families — breaking the law to raise the cost of living for Americans?
 California has challenged the illegal imposition of tariffs time and time again because this question matters enormously for Californians who are already struggling with rising costs.
 For the 60th time since he took office, we’ll see the President in court."

-California was the first state to challenge Trump’s illegal imposition of tariffs under the International Emergency Economic Powers Act of 1977 (IEEPA).
-And last month, the U.S. Supreme Court struck down President Trump’s imposition of tariffs under IEEPA, declaring them illegal.
-The Court’s 6-3 decision confirmed what Governor Newsom and Attorney General Bonta argued from the beginning in California’s lawsuit: President Trump lacked the authority to impose sweeping tariffs under emergency powers.
-The President’s regime of unlawful tariffs, or taxes, has made the affordability crisis worse for millions of Americans and has sent shockwaves through financial markets, businesses, and consumers in every corner of the globe — including in California, which is the fourth-largest economy in the world and the country’s largest importer and second-largest exporter among the 50 states.
+The President’s regime of unlawful tariffs has made the affordability crisis worse for millions of Americans and has sent shockwaves through financial markets, businesses, and consumers in every corner of the globe — including in California, which is the fourth-largest economy in the world and the country’s largest importer and second-largest exporter among the 50 states.
 A recent Yale report found that the tariffs led to the average family losing $1,751 dollars last year.

 Legal Disclaimer: